TIPO: Text to Image with Text Presampling for Prompt Optimization: Experiments

-The results in Table~\ref{tab:fdd} reveal two key insights.
+\paragraph{In-domain Tag-based Prompt Optimization} To assess prompt optimization performance on tag-based prompts, we generate scenery images, as they contain abundant descriptive tags for objects and backgrounds.
+We randomly sample 32,768 tag-based prompts from Danbooru2023~\citep{huggingfaceKBlueLeafdanbooru2023webp4MpixelDatasets, nyanko2023danbooru}, shuffle and concatenate the scenery tags into new prompts (thereby preventing data leakage of the original captions), and generate one image per prompt using \texttt{Kohaku-XL-Zeta}.
+This evaluation tests the \textit{in-domain} capabilities, as Danbooru2023 is used during both TIPO and \texttt{Kohaku-XL-Zeta} training.
+The results in Table~\ref{tab:combined_performance} reveal two key insights.
 First, MagicPrompt and Promptist, which rely on user prompts or reinforcement learning, underperform in Aesthetic and AI Corrupted Scores due to the quality or quantity limitations of their collected samples (e.g., Promptist uses 90K samples, limited by the high reinforcement learning cost).
 In contrast, GPT and TIPO benefit from large-scale training corpora ($>$30M samples), yielding higher-quality outputs.
 Second, TIPO achieves the best FDD by a substantial margin over GPT, which can be attributed to its superior distribution alignment with T2I models.